 Youth Empowerment Programme: empowering young people to create change

-Syrian students of Sociology and Nutrition and Dietetics at the American University of Beirut.
-(Permission for photos given)
+Syrian student of Sociology at the American University of Beirut.
+(Permission for photo given)